Author: Hillary Louise Johnson

 Making It All Popp

-Call him an an interior designer, a home designer, a furniture maker, a graphic artist, a chef or a classic car collector—or all of the above.
+Call him an interior designer, a home designer, a furniture maker, a graphic artist, a chef or a classic car collector—or all of the above.
 Whether he’s crafting the look and feel for a hot new restaurant, a neighborhood taproom, a high-end chocolaterie or someone’s home, Curtis Popp has carved out an eclectic career as one of the city’s most sought-after visual thinkers.
 Sacramento, meet the modernist Renaissance man.

 Mid-Century Makeover